bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 ## TabPy gotchas

-First, I&#8217;ll mention an overall caveat about running TabPy.
+First, I’ll mention an overall caveat about running TabPy.
 If you want to use it with Tableau Server, you will need to host the TabPy server somewhere that your Tableau Server can access at all times.
 And the TabPy team cautions that it lacks any security layer of its own so is best installed on the same box as your Tableau Server rather than a separate instance that is open to network traffic.
 So any Tableau Desktop users who want to author TabPy-enabled dashboards will need to install TabPy locally, rather than pointing to one central instance used by Tableau Server.

 But back to the code: The most important thing to understand about TabPy calcs is that they are Table Calculations, not row-level calculations.
 So the inputs are expected to be aggregate data, meaning we need to wrap `[Http User Agent]` with `ATTR()`.
 It also means that the data passed in will be affected by the dimensions and level of aggregation in your view, so we need to design the view to group by distinct `[Http User Agent]` values, or disaggregate the measures using Analysis > Aggregate Measures > Off.